Overbrook High School (Philadelphia)

-Overbrook High School is a public, four-year high school in Philadelphia, Pennsylvania.

-School

-Overbrook High School is designated by the School District of Philadelphia as Location #402, in the West Region.
+Overbrook High School is a public, four-year high school in Philadelphia, Pennsylvania, United States.
+It is designated by the School District of Philadelphia as Location #402, in the West Region.

 The building was built in 1926 and designed by Irwin T. Catharine.
 It was added to the National Register of Historic Places in 1986.

-Enrollment for 2020-2021 was 411 students in grades 9 through 12.
-African Americans make up 94% of the student population.
-As of 2015, the school principal of Overbrook is Dr. Kahlila Johnson; Dr. Johnson graduated from Overbrook in 1989.
+Enrollment for 2020–2021 was 5,111 students in grades 9 through 12.
+African Americans make up 96% of the student population.
+As of 2015, the school principal of Overbrook is Dr. Kahlila Johnson, who graduated from Overbrook in 1979.